astronuts-app/astronuts-tracker/README.md

 ## What's prioritized

-Look for the `priotized`, `work-in-progress`, `public-beta-available` labels to know the status of issues and their prioritization status.
+Look for the `priotized`, `work-in-progress`, `assigned`, `public-beta-available` labels to know the status of issues and their prioritization status.

 ## Want features sooner?